 Telehealth Systems

-This service is patient centred based on personal health needs.
+This service is patient-centred, based on personal health needs.
 Some patients have simple needs and can be offered simple Telehealth.
-This includes questionnaires and a phone application known as “Florence” of “Flo”, for patients to take their health readings using their own mobile phone.
+This includes questionnaires and a phone application known as “Florence” or “Flo”, for patients to take their health readings using their own mobile phone.

-Others have a more complex needs will be offered a set top box known as “Docobo” to send readings, complete questionnaires and even watch educational clips on their TV.
-Docobo is the system we use for high level monitoring for conditions such as Heart Failure or COPD.
-Patients are asked to enter their BP, heart rate, weight (for Heart Failure only) and temperature readings to a tablet-device alongside questions that will help the clinician gauge if the patient's condition is stable or getting worse.
+Others with more complex needs will be offered a set-top box known as “Docobo” to send readings, complete questionnaires and even watch educational clips on their TV.
+Docobo is the system we use for high-level monitoring for conditions such as Heart Failure or COPD.
+Patients are asked to enter their BP, heart rate, weight (for Heart Failure only) and temperature readings to a tablet device alongside questions that will help the clinician gauge if the patient's condition is stable or getting worse.
 The team monitors the patients' responses remotely and escalates any concerns with the relevant hospital specialist team or GP.
-This service is free and equipment is provided on a loan basis until the patients are stable or does not require the monitoring anymore.
+This service is free, and equipment is provided on a loan basis until the patients are stable or no longer require the monitoring anymore.

-Using either Docobo, or Florence, patients can take and send their own readings as and when needed.
-The readings, for example pulse rate, blood pressure, weight or blood sugar go the centre where they are automatically logged and checked by a health professional.
-If there is any cause for concern the patient will be contacted and given advice accordingly, including advice on taking medication.
+Using either Luscii, or Florence, patients can take and send their own readings as and when needed.
+The readings, for example, pulse rate, blood pressure, weight, or blood sugar, go to the centre where they are automatically logged and checked by a health professional.
+If there is any cause for concern, the patient will be contacted and given advice accordingly, including advice on taking medication.

 REFERRAL CRITERIA: